This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 I've listened to you since 1989, and it's just an honor to talk to you.

-Well, you know, I'm I uh I thank you.
+Well, you know, I thank you.

-The U.S. health care system is the best in the world, has its flaws and problems, but this is another area that the uh the Democrat Party, the liberals in this country, the media have all for so many years now complained about the health care system that most people this country or a lot of people think that it's no good and rotten and it's uh uh uh ineffective, inefficient, and so forth, and yet the truly sick around the world come here for care if they can afford it, if they can get here.
+This is another area that the Democrat Party, the liberals in this country, the media have all, for so many years now, complained about the healthcare system that most people in this country, or a lot of people, think that it's no good and rotten and it's ineffective, inefficient, and so forth.

-Uh they don't go to their own countries.
+They don't go to their own countries.

-Uh they don't go to Cuba, which our media also tells us has the best health care system around for free and so forth.
+They don't go to Cuba, which our media also tells us has the best health care system around for free and so forth.

 It's absolutely ridiculous.

-Uh but the you know, the electronic medical records, digitizing medical records is a is uh is uh also not just as you say a a way to another step in in the uh direction of government regulation of health care, it's another way to uh have a a much easier invasion of someone's privacy.
+But the electronic medical records, digitizing medical records, is also not just, as you say, another step in the direction of government regulation of healthcare, it's another way to have a much easier invasion of someone's privacy simply by way of computer connection.

 Now, as a doctor, let me ask you, though, about this.

-Uh the emergency room can read the data and know, for example, what drugs they're allergic to and this sort of thing.
+So that they're in an accident, some kind of an emergency unconscious, the emergency room can read the data and know, for example, what drugs they're allergic to and this sort of thing.

 Do you support that?